-- □ Lift the device from the computer's palm rest, wait longer than 10 seconds, and then put it down on the palm rest once again. - □ Make sure the device is ready for data transfer using the "TransferJet" function.
+- Change the "TransferJet" compatible device position to bring the "TransferJet" target point logos on the device and the computer closer together.
+If the function still does not work correctly, move the device slightly or lift it slightly from the computer's palm rest until a balloon message appears on the taskbar. - □ Make sure the device is ready for data transfer using the "TransferJet" function.
 Depending on the device, you may need to configure the settings on the device.
-For detailed information, see the manual that came with the device. - □ Make sure the TransferJet Manager icon on the taskbar indicates that the "TransferJet" function is enabled. - □ Make sure the WIRELESS switch on the computer is on.
-If the WIRELESS switch is on, turn off the WIRELESS switch, and then turn it on once again. - □ Keep any metal object other than the device away from the computer during data transfer. - Do not place multiple devices on the computer simultaneously. - □ Launch the TransferJet Self-Check Tool and follow the on-screen instructions to find a solution to the problem.
-To launch the software, click Start, All Programs, TransferJet Manager, and TransferJet Self-Check Tool. - □ If this procedure does not work, restart the computer.
+For detailed information, see the manual that came with the device. - □ Make sure the "TransferJet" Manager icon on the taskbar indicates that the "TransferJet" function is enabled. - □ Make sure the WIRELESS switch on the computer is on. - □ Keep any metal object other than the device away from the computer during data transfer. - Do not place multiple devices on the computer simultaneously.